We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 Electronic Music Studios

 EMS concerts provide opportunities for students to have studio-based work performed, including work involving performers.
-We also support the Interlace concert series, organised by Sebastian Lexer and Contingent Events, organised by Tom Mudd.
-Computers as instruments?
-The Laptop Ensemble writes its own software for live performance, and works together (just like any other musical ensemble) to create experimental, original and technically ambitious music.
+We also support the Contingent Events, organised by Tom Mudd, the Unit for Sound Practice Research (SPR) and the EAVI concert series.

 Goldsmiths Keyboard Collective

-This auditioned ensemble performs contemporary works for two or more keyboards, with a focus on minimalist repertoire.
+Leading contemporary pianist Andrew Zolinsky leads this auditioned ensemble in 20th and 21st century works for two or more keyboards, with a focus on minimalist repertoire.
+Recent composers have included Glass, Reich, Fitkin and Zev Gordon.
 The GKC gives concerts throughout the year, including at the PureGold Festival.
+Auditions will be on Thursday 27 September from 10 am.

 Lunchtime & Evening recitals

-Curated by and featuring students from the Department of Music, this regular open mic night has tunes from solo sets of singer/songwriters to bands.
+Curated by students on the BMus in Popular Music and featuring students from the Department of Music, this regular open mic night has tunes from solo sets of singer/songwriters to bands.
 In addition to offering a phenomenal viewing spectacle, in true Goldsmiths tradition there are often additional slots available if you wish to take part.
+For more information, email email@example.com

-The vocal ensemble sings gospel, jazz, and popular repertoire.
-The GVE performs outside the university, including performances at the Barbican, Royal Festival Hall and Glastonbury Festival (with the Matthew Herbert Big Band), h2dance, Robert Mitchell’s Panacea at the London Jazz Festival and with the Goldsmiths [big] String and with Mercury Prize Nomimated artist ESKA, on her English Skies project at London’s Southbank Centre.
+The GVE is directed by Osnat Schmool and Alice Grant, with a repertoire of gospel, jazz, and popular music.
+The GVE performs outside the university, including performances at the Barbican, Royal Festival Hall and Glastonbury Festival (with the Matthew Herbert Big Band), h2dance, Robert Mitchell’s Panacea at the London Jazz Festival and with the Goldsmiths [big] String and with Mercury Prize Nominated artist ESKA, on her English Skies project at London’s Southbank Centre.